 Heck, why not do a press release every time you publish a new piece of content?
 It will cost you a few sodas, but – assuming the content is exceptional, like it should be – the return on investment will be worth it.
 At least, it always has been for me.

 The backlinks each press release gets me are unparalleled in quality and quantity for the price.
 So definitely a very solid service I recommend investing in.
+Especially if that will be the only hands-off backlink building you do.

 If you would like more information on exactly what Nix offers, I did an in depth review of his done-for-you press release service here.